Vorticode/solarite/docs/index.md

 document.body.append(new ShoppingList()); // add <shopping-list> element
 ```

-This project is currently in ALPHA stage and not yet recommended for production code.
-This documentations is also incomplete.
+This project is currently in BETA stage and not yet recommended for production code.

-## Using

-Import one of these pre-bundled es6 modules into your project:
+To use, import one of these pre-bundled es6 modules into your project:

 - [Solarite.js](https://cdn.jsdelivr.net/gh/Vorticode/Solarite/dist/Solarite.js) - 76KB
 - [Solarite.min.js](https://cdn.jsdelivr.net/gh/Vorticode/Solarite/dist/Solarite.js) - 21KB / 7KB gzipped